 An easy homemade bread recipe is the perfect place to start if you want to start making bread from scratch.
 There's something so satisfying with making your own bread - it is absolutely amazing.
-I've been making bread since I was a teenager, and this is the recipe I've always used.
 I love experimenting with all kinds of recipes for bread, but when I'm in the mood for simplicity, this is the one I go for.

 Ingredients: